 Table 6-1 shows the estimate for each Palmdale to Burbank Project Section Build Alternative.
-The alignments range in distance from approximately 35 to 41 miles and are estimated to have capital costs between \$22,400 million and \$24,075 million (2018 dollars).
+The alignments range in distance from approximately 35 to 41 miles and are estimated to have capital costs between \$21,906 million and \$22,894 million (2018 dollars).
 Differences in each Build Alternative cost are a result of track length and relevant site work variations.
-Each Build Alternative cost estimate includes the costs of the Palmdale Station and the Maintenance Facility, which overlap with both the project section to the north (Bakersfield to Palmdale) and the Burbank Airport Station, which overlaps with the project section to the south (Burbank to Los Angeles).
+The 35 to 41 mile range of alignment lengths cited here differs from the 30 to 38 mile range of alignment lengths in the rest of this EIR/EIS.
+This variation is due to inclusion of the Palmdale Station and the Lancaster Maintenance-of-Way Facility and Site in project costs presented here, although these facilities were removed from this Palmdale-to-Burbank project section for the EIR/EIS analysis due to their prior approval in mid-2021.
+The costs for each Build Alternative also include the Burbank Airport Station, which is analyzed in this EIR/EIS as a part of the Palmdale to Burbank Project Section.
 Refer to Chapter 2, Alternatives, for additional information.